 Also, collisions with wild animals are more common at night and can result in serious accidents.

 10. Sleep in your vehicle

 During my first few solo road trips, I slept in a tent.
-That might be a good option if you stay at official campgrounds.
-But, it could be pretty scary when you’re on your own in a wild place where bears, cougars and other wild animals are a common sight.
+That might be a good option if you stay at the official campgrounds.
+But, it could be pretty scary when you’re on your own in a wild place where bears, cougars, and other wild animals are a common sight.